RECRUITMENT

 The Exponential Impact of Our Schools

-Not only do our Boystowns and Girlstowns empower tens-of-thousands of children to go from living in extreme poverty with little control over where their next meal would come from to being self-sufficient, productive members of society, but they also transform these children into forces for good within their communities.
-Through this model, investing in one child’s future has an exponential effect in the fight against global poverty.
+Our Boystowns and Girlstowns empower tens of thousands of children, lifting them from extreme poverty to self-sufficiency.
+They transition from having little control over their next meal to becoming productive members of society.
+These children become forces for good within their communities.
+This model of investing in one child’s future creates an exponential impact on global poverty.